cherrypick-agency/flutter_modularity/README.md

 - **Observability**: Built-in `ModuleInterceptor` for logging and monitoring module transitions.
 CLI tools to generate dependency graphs.
 - **Framework Agnostic Routing**: Designed to work with any router (GoRouter, AutoRoute, Navigator 1.0) via simple adapters.

+## 💡 Ideas & Concepts

+### Explicit Module Interface

+We promote a pattern where each module strictly defines its dependency contract.
+This is crucial for maintaining a clean architecture in large-scale projects.

+- **Local Dependencies (`binds`)**: Internal implementations (e.g., Repositories, Data Sources, Helpers) that are hidden from the outside world.
+These are your "private" members.
+- **Exported Dependencies (`exports`)**: Public Interfaces (e.g., Services, Facades) that are provided to other modules.
+These are your "public" API.

+This distinction ensures that modules remain **encapsulated black boxes**.
+You can refactor the internals of a module without affecting its consumers, as long as the exported contract remains the same.

 ## ⚖️ Comparison

 How **Modularity** compares to other popular approaches in the Flutter ecosystem: